Skip to content

 8. You (or a teammate) review the evidence on the dashboard

-10. Once approved, the feature can become a permanent E2E test in your organization’s Ranger test suite
+10. Once approved, the feature review can become a permanent E2E test in your organization’s Ranger test suite

 Verification happens in a separate browser agent, not in Claude Code’s main context.
 Claude doesn’t need to reason about browser interactions directly.